 Merlin The Wizard - Greenman Tree Ent - Wall Plaque

-A real eye catching piece with stunning deep carved detailed with a 3D effect .
+A real eye catching piece with stunning deep carved detailed .

 Magical Ents are a race of beings in J. R. R. Tolkien's fantasy world Middle-earth who closely resemble trees.

 They are similar to the talking trees in folklore around the world.

 Their name is derived from the Anglo-Saxon word for giant.